KeyleXiao/AutoClick/README.md

 - Screenshot cropping interface for quickly creating templates
 - Global hotkey to trigger searches
 - Optional PyAutoGUI fail-safe toggle
+- Trash button to delete items from the list
 - Works on Windows, Linux and macOS

 ## Requirements